 Drinking alcohol affects driving skills and increases the likelihood that the driver will engage in risk-taking behaviour.
 You don’t have to be drunk to be affected by alcohol.
 You might feel normal, but no one drives as well after drinking alcohol.
 Studies have also shown that a driver’s risk of being involved in a casualty crash doubles for every increase of 0.05 above zero BAC.
+View more on alcohol involvement in road crashes (PDF).

 While most of the attention is focused on people who drink and drive, cyclists and pedestrians affected by alcohol also risk being killed or injured on our roads.